cpq/bare-metal-programming-guide/README.md

 ## Setting up clocks

-After boot, Nucleo-F429ZI CPU runs at 16Mhz.
-The maximum frequency is 180Mhz.
+After boot, Nucleo-F429ZI CPU runs at 16MHz.
+The maximum frequency is 180MHz.
 Note that system clock frequency is not the only factor we need to care about.
 Peripherals are attached to different buses, APB1 and APB2 which are clocked differently.
-Their clock speeds are configured by the frequency prescaler values, set in a scefific registers.
+Their clock speeds are configured by the frequency prescaler values, set in the RCC.
 The main CPU clock source can also be different - we can use either an external crystal oscillator (HSE) or an internal oscillator (HSI).
 In our case, we'll use HSI.

-When CPU executes instructions from flash, a flash read speed (which is around 25Mhz) becomes a bottleneck if CPU clock gets higher.
+When CPU executes instructions from flash, a flash read speed (which is around 25MHz) becomes a bottleneck if CPU clock gets higher.
 There are several tricks that can help.
 Instruction prefetch is one.
 Also, we can give a clue to the flash controller, how faster the system clock is: that value is called flash latency.
-For 180Mhz system clock, the `FLASH_LATENCY` value is 5.
+For 180MHz system clock, the `FLASH_LATENCY` value is 5.
 Bits 8 and 9 in the flash controller enable instruction and data caches:

 ```c